 Rating the Difficulty of Bikepacking Routes

-The grading of difficulty for the BT 700 bikepacking routes is based on the system created by Bikepacking Roots and summarized very well by Bikepacking Adventures.
-The difficulty is broken down into 2 main components: Physical difficulty and Technical difficulty.
+The grading of difficulty for the route from BT 700 Productions can be broken down into two main components: Physical Difficulty and Technical Difficulty.

-Of course, there are several factors that come into play when considering the difficulty of a route.
-Fitness of the rider, distances covered, past bikepacking experience and weather can all impact how “hard” a route appears.
+Of course, there are several factors that come into play when considering the challenge of a route.
+Fitness of the rider, distances covered in a day, past bikepacking experience, and weather can all impact how “hard” a route appears.

 Physical difficulty